bayes-shape-calc/HARP_paper/readme.md

 * `'disthists`: Calculates the distance between the closest residue for each residue of a molecule.
 Code in `./harp_paper/calc_M1_distances.py`

-## `figures/run_all_figures.py`
+## Make Figures
-This generates all figures.
-Once you've got the `all_*.hdf5` files, then you can run `python figures/run_all_figures.py`.
+The `figures/run_all_figures.py` script generates all figures.
+Once you have the `all_*.hdf5` files, then you can run `python figures/run_all_figures.py`.
 Note this should be run from the top-level directory, which is where the HDF5 files should reside.
 Rendered figures are stored in `/figures/rendered` as .pdf and .png format files.
 Generally you should run these from the top level directory as `python figures/(script_name_here).py`.
 Many of the EPres scripts require you to have `all_results.hdf5` and `all_radial.hdf5` present in the top directory.

 ### MS Figures